hashicorp/terraform-provider-vault/website/docs/r/ad_secret_backend.html.md

 ## Import

-AD secret backends can be imported using the `backend`, e.g.
+AD secret backend can be imported using the `backend`, e.g.

 ```
 $ terraform import vault_ad_secret_backend.ad ad